kcleal/ref_genomes/README.rst

 Reference genomes
 =================
-See Releases page for a a collection of popular reference genomes that have been bgzip'ed and indexed using samtools.
+See Releases page for a collection of popular reference genomes that have been bgzip'ed and indexed using samtools.

 Human